gbdev/pandocs/content/Interrupts.md

 transferred to an interrupt handler:

 1\.
-Two wait states are executed (2 machine cycles pass while nothing occurs, presumably the CPU is executing NOPs during this time).
-2. The current PC is pushed onto the stack, this process consumes 2 more machine cycles.
+Two wait states are executed (2 machine cycles pass while nothing occurs, presumably the CPU is executing NOPs during this time).\
+2. The current PC is pushed onto the stack, this process consumes 2 more machine cycles.\
 3. The high byte of the PC is set to 0, the low byte is set to the address of the handler (\$40,\$48,\$50,\$58,\$60).
-This consumes one last machine cycle.
+This consumes one last machine cycle.\

-The entire ISR \*should\* consume a total of 5 machine cycles.
+The entire ISR **should** consume a total of 5 machine cycles.
 This has yet to be tested, but is what the Z80 datasheet implies.